OVERVIEW: The Stoneman Foundation supports education, health, and Jewish causes in Boston, as well as other issues and regions more recently.

-IP TAKE: Since the younger Stonemans feel an obligation to keep Boston organizations on the front burner, education and poverty organizations have a good chance at $10,000 or $20,000.
-Make sure your program pitches a solution to a problem and doesn't just mask the symptoms.
+IP TAKE: Education and poverty organizations often receive $10,000 or $20,000 grants.
+Make sure a program pitches a solution to a problem and does not just mask the symptoms.

-PROFILE: Few families have articulated and published a formal legacy statement, but the Stoneman Family is one that has.
-Sidney Stoneman, cofounder of the General Cinema movie chain and honorary director of Harcourt General, established a foundation in 1957 and named it after his parents, Anne and David.
-For about 30 years, Stoneman ran his foundation quietly with his wife and dished out money to the Boston Orchestra, medical centers, and Jewish causes in Boston, where the couple lived.
-However, more formality was deemed necessary when the Stonemans tried to make philanthropy a family affair.
+PROFILE: Established in 1957, the Stoneman Family Foundation is the foundation of Sidney Stoneman.
+Stoneman, co-founder of the General Cinema movie chain and honorary director of Harcourt General, established this foundation and named it after his parents, Anne and David.
+For about 30 years, Stoneman ran his foundation quietly with his wife and gave money to the Boston Orchestra, medical centers, and Jewish causes in Boston, where the couple lived.
+However, more formality was deemed necessary when the Stonemans made philanthropy a family affair.
 Foundation interests are education, health, and Jewish causes.